THE HOMEOWNER PAINTING LIKE A PRO

 - If you need a nice finish on shelves, doors, or woodwork, use a foam roller.
 You can enhance the smoothness of a latex-paint finish (water based) with a product like Floetrol.
 It will minimize the roller or brush marks.
 If a brush is part of the deal, use the brush first, and follow up with the foam roller.
 Again, be careful of stroke lines or marks.

-- If you need to keep paint from drying in roller tray or on roller when not in use, cover tray with piece of drywall with notch for roller arm.
-This will allow drywall to lay flat on tray and seal against air penetration.
-You can also seal a small foam roller in a zip-lock plastic bag.
+- If you need to keep paint from drying in the roller tray or on the roller when not in use, cover the tray with a piece of drywall with a notch for roller arm.
+This will allow drywall to lay flat on the tray and seal against air penetration.
+You can also seal a roller in a zip-lock plastic bag.

 - Before opening a tightly sealed paint can, shake it well.
 This easily beats stirring the paint with a stick and avoids messy runoff and dripping.

-- After pouring paint into painter’s cup or tray, always clean out grooves on can with brush.
-The brush holder on the side of the cup will keep brush from drying while you are rolling the walls.
+- After pouring the paint into a painter’s cup or tray, always clean out grooves on the top of the can with brush.
+The brush holder on the side of the cup will keep a brush from drying while you are rolling the walls.
 Place paint can lid loosely on can to keep paint in can from creating a dried film on top of the paint.

 Painting Straight Lines

-- If you need to paint a straight line of one color over another, use blue or Frog tape to define the crisp difference between the two colors.
+- If you need to paint a straight line of one color over another, use Blue Painters Tape to define the crisp difference between the two colors.